MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 Currently, the platform uses partial records when fetching data for reports and calling API pages through OData.
 We intend to expand to different areas in future releases.

 For reports, the fields that are selected for loading are fields set up as columns in the report data set.
-If a report accesses a field that isn't in the dataset, it's beneficial to do one of the following to avoid just-in-time (JIT) loading:
+If a report accesses a field that isn't in the data set, it's beneficial to do one of the following to avoid just-in-time (JIT) loading:

 - Add the field as a column in the data set.
 - Add the field on the [OnPreDataItem trigger](/triggers/devenv-onpredataitem-trigger.md).